mythicalforks/AugmentedSteam-Extension-Plugin/README.md

 > Pretty much all the Augmented Steam extension's features are included in this plugin.

-See the [AugmentedSteam Browser Extension](https://github.com/IsThereAnyDeal/AugmentedSteam) for more details about each feature or the [extension page](https://augmentedsteam.com/).
+See the [AugmentedSteam Browser Extension](https://github.com/IsThereAnyDeal/AugmentedSteam) for more details about each feature or the [extension page](https://augmentedsteam.com/) for more images.
-Also some features from the extension ported to the library see [Library extra details](#extra-library-details)
+Also some features from the extension are ported to the library see [Library extra details](#extra-library-details)

 ## Installation